-Her journalism, poetry, essays, and experimental nonfiction have appeared in the New Yorker, the BafflerHarper’s Magazine, the New York Times, the Atlantic, Lux Magazine, the Intercept, the Rumpus, NPR, the Koukash Review, the Washington Post, the Asian American Writers’ Workshop, and the Nation, among others.
-Previously a Fulbright fellow in Jordan, she is the recipient of numerous Pulitzer Center grants for Crisis Reporting, a 2022 resident at Tin House Writer’s Workshop, and a 2023 Margins Fellow at the Asian American Writers Workshop.
+Sarah’s award-winning journalism, poetry, essays, and experimental nonfiction have appeared in The New YorkerThe Paris Review, The BafflerHarper’s MagazineMiznaThe Washington PostThe Guardian, and The Nation, among other publications.
+Previously a Fulbright fellow in Jordan, she is the recipient of numerous Pulitzer Center grants for Crisis Reporting, a 2022 resident at Tin House Writer’s Workshop, a Pushcart Prize nominee, and a 2023 Margins Fellow at the Asian American Writers Workshop.

 Sarah is represented by Elias Altman at Massie & McQuilkin Literary Agency.